-Procedure - Rodding
+Rodding

-- 1. Obtain the sample in accordance with the FOP for WAQTC TM 2.
-Testing may be performed in conjunction with the FOP for AASHTO T 152.
-When doing so, this FOP should be performed prior to the FOP for AASHTO T 152. - Note 1: If the two tests are being performed using the same sample, this test shall begin within five minutes of obtaining the sample. - 2.
-Determine the mass of the dry empty measure. - 3.
-Dampen the inside of the measure. - 4.
+- 1. Determine and record the mass of the empty measure. - 2.
+Dampen the inside of the measure and empty excess water. - 3.
 Use the scoop to fill the measure approximately 1/3 full with concrete.
-Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 5.
+Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 4.
 Consolidate the layer with 25 strokes of the tamping rod, using the rounded end.
 Distribute the strokes evenly over the entire cross section of the concrete.
-Rod throughout its depth without hitting the bottom too hard.
+Rod throughout its depth without hitting the bottom too hard. - 5.
+Tap around the perimeter of the measure smartly 10 to 15 times with the mallet to close voids and release trapped air.

-^{} Measure may be the base of the air meter used in the FOP for AASHTO T 152.
+\\ Measure may be the base of the air meter used in the FOP for AASHTO T 152.

-^{} Nominal maximum size: One sieve larger than the first sieve to retain more than 10 percent of the material using an agency specified set of sieves based on cumulative percent retained.
+\\\ Nominal maximum size: One sieve larger than the first sieve to retain more than 10 percent of the material using an agency specified set of sieves based on cumulative percent retained.
 Where large gaps in specification sieves exist, intermediate sieve(s) may be inserted to determine nominal maximum size.

-- 6. Tap around the perimeter of the measure smartly 10 to 15 times with the mallet to close voids and release trapped air. - 7.
-Add the second layer, filling the measure about 2/3 full.
-Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 8.
-Consolidate this layer with 25 strokes of the tamping rod, penetrating about 25 mm (1 in.) into the bottom layer. - 9.
-Tap around the perimeter of the measure smartly 10 to 15 times with the mallet. - 10.
+- 6. Add the second layer, filling the measure about 2/3 full.
+Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 7.
+Consolidate this layer with 25 strokes of the tamping rod, penetrating about 25 mm (1 in.) into the bottom layer. - 8.
+Tap around the perimeter of the measure smartly 10 to 15 times with the mallet. - 9.
 Add the final layer, slightly overfilling the measure.
-Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 11.
-Consolidate this layer with 25 strokes of the tamping rod, penetrating about 25 mm (1 in.) into the second layer. - 12.
-Tap around the perimeter of the measure smartly 10 to 15 times with the mallet. - Note 2: The measure should be slightly over full, about 3 mm (1/8 in.) above the rim.
+Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 10.
+Consolidate this layer with 25 strokes of the tamping rod, penetrating about 25 mm (1 in.) into the second layer. - 11.
+Tap around the perimeter of the measure smartly 10 to 15 times with the mallet. - 12.
+After consolidation, the measure should be slightly over full, about 3 mm (1/8 in.) above the rim.
 If there is a great excess of concrete, remove a portion with the scoop.
 If the measure is under full, add a small quantity.
 This adjustment may be done only after consolidating the final layer and before striking off the surface of the concrete. - 13.
-Strike off by pressing the strike-off plate flat against the top surface, covering approximately 2/3 of the measure.
-Withdraw the strike-off plate with a sawing motion to finish the 2/3 originally covered.
-Cover the original 2/3 again with the plate; finishing the remaining 1/3 with a sawing motion (do not lift the plate; continue the sawing motion until the plate has cleared the surface of the measure).
-Final finishing may be accomplished with several strokes with the inclined edge of the strike-off plate.
-The surface should be smooth and free of voids. - 14.
-Clean off all excess concrete from the exterior of the measure including the rim. - 15.
-Determine and record the mass of the measure and the concrete. - 16.
-If the air content of the concrete is to be determined, proceed to Rodding Procedure Step 13 of the FOP for AASHTO T 152.
+Continue with 'Strike-off and Determining Mass.'

-Procedure - Internal Vibration
+Internal Vibration